Foolock/G-PASTA/btask_only_partition_GDCA_gpu_partition_deterministic/README.md

 6. idea implemented. ctest cycles removed
 7. cycles still appears when partition size increases!
 But I use a simple rule to remove it: just select the largest partition for each node from its parents.
 Cuz partition id increases from top to down.
 8. now the partition result is deterministic
+9. reducing determinstic partition runtime: 1. tried shared memory binary search, not making a big difference
+10. now try removing segmented sort cuz it is taking a huge amount of time